Who Was Phil Spector?

-Phil Spector was born Harvey Philip Spector on December 26, 1940, in New York City.
+Spector was born Harvey Philip Spector on December 26, 1939, in New York City.
 When Spector was 9 years old, his father committed suicide.
 His grieving family moved to Los Angeles in 1953.

 Spector attended Fairfax High School, where he learned how to play the guitar and started writing songs.
 During his time at Fairfax, he met fellow students Marshall Leib, Harvey Goldstein and Annette Kleinbard.
 Together they formed the music group The Teddy Bears, and had a No.1 hit in the United States and the United Kingdom with "To Know Him Is To Love Him."
 The title of the song was taken from the inscription on Spector's father's grave.

 The Teddy Bears seemed destined for fame, but their next single, "I Don't Need You Anymore" only reached No. 91 on the charts.
 Proceeding singles proved to be even less successful, and the band split up in 1959.